 Shield Platform Encryption's Cache-Only Key Service offers you more control over your key material.
-When you use cache-only keys, you control more of the key management tasks.
-Before you start using the service, understand how to create and host your key material in a way that's compatible with Salesforce's BYOK service.
+When you use cache-only keys, you control more of the key-management tasks.
+Before you start using the service, review how to create and host your key material in a way that's compatible with Salesforce's BYOK service.
+Also review several important terms relevant to the Cache-Only Key Service